 Any public hearing held under the provision of this Local Law shall be advertised by a notice of public hearing, to be published once in the official newspaper of the Town at least five (5) days prior to the date of the hearing.
 In addition notices shall be mailed to the applicant and all owners of real property within 500 feet of the exterior boundary of the parcel in question.
 Notices shall be mailed by certified mail, return receipt requested, or may be presented in person.
-Mailed notices must be sent at least 10 days prior to the date of the public hearing.
-Any hearing may be recessed by the Planning Board in order to obtain additional information or to serve further notice upon property owners or other persons it decides may be interested in the proposal being considered.
+Any hearing may be recessed by the Planning Board or the Zoning Board of Appeals in order to obtain additional information or to serve further notice upon property owners or other persons it decides may be interested in the proposal being considered.
 Upon recessing, the time and date when the hearing is to be resumed shall be announced.